 What is the Genotype and Blood Group compatibility that is good for marriage?

-A person with the genotype AA can marry across.
+Based on the table above, you can see that a person with the genotype AA can marry across.
 There’s no risk of having a sicklier for a child even when he or she marries an SS.
 An AA genotype person marrying an SS can only result in AS children.
 There’s no hope of having a child with the genotype AA.
 But there’s no danger either.

 Someone with the genotype AS should only marry someone with the genotype AA because if AS marries another AS there’s one out of 4 chances (AS, AS, AA and SS) that they will have a child with the sickle-cell disease.
 Same applies when AC is combined.
 AC and AS combine will produce AA, AS, AC, SC, the sickle-cell disease will be SC.